lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 	:name: Howto_Histogram_1d.png
 	:alt: Screenshot of the 1-d histogram of g-magnitudes in the selectred region, obtained by executing an ADQL query.

-Figure 1:  screenshot of the 1-d histogram of g-magnitudes of extended objects in the selectred region, obtained by executing an ADQL query.
+Figure 1:  screenshot of the 1-d histogram of g-magnitudes of extended objects in the selected region, obtained by executing an ADQL query.

 .. _DP0-2-Portal-Histogram-Step-2: